redhat-cop/cloud.terraform_ops/roles/gcs_backend/README.md

 # gcs_backend

-A role to ensure that the necessary GCP infrastructure is present for the Google Cloud Storage(GCS) remote backend for Terraform.
+A role to ensure that the necessary GCP infrastructure is present for the Google Cloud Storage (GCS) remote backend for Terraform.

-This role can be used to create or delete following
+This role can be used to create or delete the following
 - A Google Cloud Storage bucket with object versioning enabled

 ## Role Variables